SAMPLE ITINERARY – 7 NIGHTS / 8 DAYS

 They have been cultivating hazelnuts right here for 4 generations.

-They have big hazel groves and with the harvest (strictly organic) they produce paste, hazelnut spread and toasted hazelnuts.
+They have big hazel groves, and with the harvest (strictly organic), they produce a paste, hazelnut spread, and toasted hazelnuts.
 You can purchase their organic products in their store in Cravanzana.

 Check in at Hotel Principi di Piemonte